ZaidFada231/DS4002-Text/README.md

 5. Review the results:
    - The model’s accuracy, precision, recall, and other performance metrics will be saved in the [models_results.md](OUTPUTS/models_results.md) file
-   - Visualizations, including the confusion matrix and other plots, will be saved in the `OUTPUTS/plots/` directory.
+   - Visualizations will be saved in the `OUTPUTS/plots/` directory.